tektoncd/experimental/task-loops/README.md

 #### Specifying retries

-You can specify the number of times to retry the execution of a `Task` when it fails.
+You can use the `retries` field to specify the number of times to retry the execution of a `Task` when it fails.
 If you don't explicitly specify a value, no retry is performed.

+#### Specifying concurrency

+You can use the `concurrency` field to specify the number of `TaskRuns` that are allowed to run concurrently.
+The default is 1.
+If you specify 0 or a negative value, then the `TaskRuns` for all iterations are allowed to run concurrently.

 ### Configuring a `Run`